andreasgrv/website/content/posts/clinical_nlp_datasets.md

 * [n2c2](https://n2c2.dbmi.hms.harvard.edu/track3)
 <span class="badge olive">Named Entities</span>
-n2c2 dataset: extension to i2b2 dataset that links entity spans to UMLS concepts released as part of the 2019 n2c2 challenge on clinical concept normalisation.
+An extension to the i2b2 dataset that links entity spans to UMLS concepts released as part of the 2019 n2c2 challenge on clinical concept normalisation.
 The data should be available on request (at some point in 2020).

 * [Bioscope](https://rgai.inf.u-szeged.hu/node/105)